Using SMART tools to predict HDD failure

 You may have noticed that we've yet to discuss whether or not SMART tools are, in fact, a reliable indicator of hard drive health.
 So, are they?
 The answer is yes and no. While some SMART attributes are widely felt to be useful in predicting HDD failure, it's also commonly accepted that the system is not without its limitations.

-Another factor that makes SMART attributes themselves less reliable is how they vary from manufacturer to manufacturer, even in terms of the ways that common attributes are measured.
+Another factor that makes SMART attributes themselves less useful is how they vary from manufacturer to manufacturer, even in terms of the ways that common attributes are measured.
 So a Seagate device and a Western Digital device of equivalent health may give completely different readings for their seek error rates, for example.

 Last November, cloud backup provider Backblaze published a fascinating study on the wildy varying usability of different SMART attributes.
 Based on readings from almost 40,000 hard drives storing 100 petabytes of customer data, it concluded that out of 70 available attributes, only five were actually reliable indicators of HDD failure.
 "We would love to use more - ideally the drive vendors would tell us exactly what the SMART attributes mean," wrote engineer Brian Beach.